KAMBO

 Many people have shared their positive experiences with Kambô, finding relief from issues like fatigue, addiction, allergies, phobias, fertility challenges, depression, and more.
 Since many health problems are linked to energy blockages, Kambô can help unlock those blocks and restore balance, with results that can range from slight improvements to major transformations.

 My ceremonial Kambo sessions are designed to help people tackle wellness issues tied to energetic blockages: physical, emotional, social, psychological, and spiritual.
-Ceremonies are currently offered as a one-to-one and are held in a sacred way to ensure everyone feels comfortable and safe.
-The duration of a session is generally between 3 and 4 hours.
+Ceremonies are currently offered in a one-to-one format and are held in a sacred way to ensure everyone feels comfortable and safe.
+The duration of a session is approximately 3 hours.
+Here what to expect: